Strong correlation and charge localisation in Kohn-Sham theories with fractional orbital occupations: Optimized effective potential

-with $\theta \in [0,\pi/4]$.
-These orbitals are normalized but, in general, not orthogonal.
-At $\theta=0$ both $\psi_A$ and $\psi_B$ reduce to the KS HOMO orbital and we recover the double occupancy.
-As $\theta$ is increased we mix in more of the LUMO orbital and eventually at $\theta=\pi/4$, $\psi_A$ and $\psi_B$ become orthogonal.
-The more the KS orbitals are delocalized the more the quasiorbitals will be localized and vice versa.
-As we will show later, the amount of localization is determined variationally.
+Unlike the KS orbitals, $\vf_{\rm H}$ and $\vf_{\rm L}$, the correlated orbitals are not eigenstates of an effective Hamiltonian.
+Only at $\theta=0$ do both $\psi_A$ and $\psi_B$ reduce to the KS HOMO orbital, and we recover double occupancy.
+As $\theta$ is increased, more of the LUMO orbital is mixed in and eventually at $\theta=\pi/4$, $\psi_A$ and $\psi_B$ become orthogonal.
+The more the KS orbitals are delocalized, the more the correlated orbitals will be localized, and vice versa.